timedwards1218/Video-Facial-Recognition/README.md

 -Special thanks to Adrian at Pyimagesearch for the tutorial on how to first begin with facial detection and recognition.

+-For a live demo of the software, checkout the demo.mp4

+-Program has been successful identifying up to 5 faces simultaneously from the same video stream.

 Required: Python 2.7 or later, including installations of modules:
 -opencv
 -imutils